Skip to main content

 Carbohydrates, particularly those with a higher glycemic index, have been studied for their potential to reduce the time it takes to fall asleep, known as sleep latency.
 This effect is often attributed to their influence on the availability of tryptophan, an amino acid.

-When carbohydrates are consumed, the body releases insulin, which helps clear other from the bloodstream into muscle cells.
+When carbohydrates are consumed, the body releases insulin, which helps clear other amino acids from the bloodstream into muscle cells.
 This process relatively increases the concentration of tryptophan in the blood, allowing more of it to cross the blood-brain barrier.
 Once in the brain, tryptophan serves as a precursor for serotonin, a neurotransmitter that promotes feelings of calm, and subsequently, melatonin.

 Proteins and Sleep Quality